nus-cs2103-AY2324S1/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `ip.jar`.
+1. Download the latest `samantha.jar`.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ip.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar samantha.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](Ui.png)